Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

 where both finite sums are zero by convention if $i_0>-v(n)-1$ and $i_1>-v(\varpi^{t+1}-n)$ respectively, and $\epsilon_i(-)$ is defined in the same way as in \eqref{eq: epsilon}.
 A lengthy but standard calculation shows that the left-most term is precisely equal to

-Thus, if the finite sum on the right is zero, we are done.
+which is an element of $L(\Pi,s)A[q^s,q^{-s}].$ Thus, if the finite sum on the right is zero, we are done.
 If not, then we have a condition on the valuation of $n$, respectively $-\varpi^{t+1}-n$.
 We only need to show that under this condition, the factor of $\frac{1}{q-1}$ occurring in the last $\epsilon$-term, is always counteracted by the volume factor

 Let $\mathcal{U}_k:=P(F)\cap (z_1g_{t,k,1}, z_2n) K_\Pi (z_1g_{t,k,1}, z_2n)^{-1}$.
 If $k=0$, then this is in fact independent of the valuation condition on $n$.
 We re-write $\vol_{P(F)}(\mathcal{U}_0)$ as up to an inconsequential power of $q$.
 In this case, an element $x=\left[\begin{smallmatrix} a & b\\ & 1 \end{smallmatrix}\right]\in P(F)$, contained in the subgroup above, satisfies $g_{0,0,1}^{-1}xg_{0,0,1}=\left[\begin{smallmatrix} 1 & \\ -b & a \end{smallmatrix}\right]\in K_1$.
 Thus, in this case, we are done.
 If $k=1$, the finite sum is non-zero if and only if $-v(-\varpi^{t+1}-n)=-v(\varpi^{t+1}+n)\geq i_1 +1$.
 In this case, we re-write $\vol_{P(F)}(\mathcal{U}_1)$ as